 The NRC staff will complete a detailed technical review of the application and will document its findings in Supplements to NUREG-0847, “Safety Evaluation Report Related to the Operation of Watts Bar Nuclear Plant, Unit 2.”

-The OL will not be issued until the Commission has made the findings reflecting its review of the application under the Act, which will be set forth in the proposed license, and has concluded that the issuance of the license will not be inimical to the common defense and security or to the health and safety of the public.
+The OL will not be issued until the Commission has made the findings Start Printed Page 21723reflecting its review of the application under the Act, which will be set forth in the proposed license, and has concluded that the issuance of the license will not be inimical to the common defense and security or to the health and safety of the public.